 Load control unit:

-Although most of the MPPT solar charge controller doesn’t have a load control unit, in our project we kept this part.
+Although most of the MPPT solar charge controllers don’t have a load control unit, in our project we kept this part.
 Loads are supplied from our battery and switched by a MOSFET.
 A gate driver (Opto-coupler: P817C) is introduced as well to drive the MOSFET gate.

 Load control unit